robert-er/kodilla-library/README.md

 docker-compose up
 ```
 Now application is running on `http://localhost:8080`
-You can start using with register you user by endpoint:
+To start you have to register your user by endpoint:

 `POST http://localhost:8080/library/user/auth/signup`